Bengal Sepoy Battalions

 In 1763, the 3rd Battalion of Bengal Sepoys was destroyed at Patna.

-We found no information on the uniforms of the Bengal Sepoys with the exception of a mention that the 1st and 2nd battalions wore red coats at the Battle of Condore.
+We found no detailed information on the uniforms of the Bengal Sepoys with the exception of a mention that the 1st and 2nd battalions wore red coats at the Battle of Condore.

 In 1764, the uniform of the newly raised 21st (Morgan) Bengal Sepoys is described as red with white facings, white turban with red end, white cummerbund (a broad waist sash) with red crosses.